 A tourist’s perspective on arriving into Nepal

 Having won my heart ten years ago for its beauty, people, food, and culture I couldn’t help but want to come back to Nepal.
-As it was the tail end of 2011 (I’ve since been back many times), Nepal’s shining glory year of tourism; I thought of no better time to return.
+As it was the tail end of 2011 (I’ve since been back many times and in 2017 nothing much changed in regards to arriving at the airport!), Nepal’s shining glory year of tourism; I thought of no better time to return.

 Last year the vague rumors of Nepal offering free tourist visas put a smile on my face, and the first notions of making a return.
 They are really trying, I thought to myself.
-Then, to learn this was only applicable to those summiting Everest, I handed over my crisp one hundred-dollar for a three-month visa with less of a smile.
+Then, to learn this was only applicable to those summiting Everest and in 2016 to China only, I handed over my crisp one hundred-dollar for a three-month visa with less of a smile.